Premiere September 22 2017 at Acusticum in Piteå

-A Compagnie Jus de la Vie/Age on Stage production in collaboration with Dance On Ensemble Berlin and Dans i Nord, presenting a triple bill evening with choreography by Johannes Wieland, William Forsythe and Martin Harriague.
-Performed solely by world renowned artists over the age of 45.
+A Compagnie Jus de la Vie/Age on Stage production in collaboration with Dance On Ensemble Berlin and Dans i Nord, presenting a creation with Johannes Wieland, performed solely by world renowned artists over the age of 45.

 Dancers: Charlotta Öfverholm, Christopher Roman, Jone San Martin, Frederic Tavernini, Brit Rodemund, Ty Boomershine, Jan-Erik Wikström and Rafi Sady.

-• show to be true (working title) by Johannes Wieland (DE)
+• show to be true by Johannes Wieland (DE)

 Choreographic Assistance: Evangelos Poulinas